 - If any of the considerations regarding your audition space (listed above) need to be addressed and noted to the people performing, you can include that in your breakdown as well (ie. dancers will be required to perform on a hardwood surface)

 - Know the demographic you are targeting and use that to strategically advertise your audition.
-If you know you want to cast someone who is a female actor over the age of 40, you should probably not send the breakdown to universities and colleges, nor should you send it to dance audition platforms
+If you know you want to cast someone over the age of 40, you should probably not send the breakdown to universities and colleges, nor should you send it to dance audition platforms

 There are a few things that should be considered and prepped for the audition day.
 You want to be organized and create a welcoming environment for performers who are auditioning.